On this page I hope to discuss some different options on how to feed your rats.

 There are two main types of diets that people feed rats.

 First is the lab block/rat nugget style of diet.
-This was the suggested diet when I first started keeping rats and is still the most popular in america.
+This was the suggested diet when I first started keeping rats and is still the most popular in America.
 There are multiple issues with this method.
 Rats are like humans they enjoy variety of foods naturally rats are scavengers and eat insects, nuts, seeds plants and anything else they can find.

 The argument for this method is that it's easy to make sure that the rats are getting a balanced diet and getting all the nutrients they need for every meal, however, these nugget style diets are often too high in fat, protein and it doesn't allow you to vary the diet for different life stages.
 Rat nuggets have also been linked with a higher rate of tumours.
+I will not re-home rats where to a home where unsuitable rat nuggets are there primary diet.

 For a beginner or someone who only keeps small numbers of rats, I strongly recommend using ratrations.